Salary negotiation from a position of strength

 We wouldn’t dream of selling our homes without knowing it’s value on the market.
 Why do we approach salary negotiation from a place of ignorance or misinformation,

-We live in a culture where most women know the value of their homes on the property market.
+We live in a culture where most women know the the value of their homes on the property market.
 We are reminded daily of minute percentage movements on global stock exchanges and unemployment figures.
-Women know the price of most things from the cost of a business suit to a plumber or a baby sitter and account for 85% of consumer purchasing decisions.
+Women know the price of most things from the cost of a business suit to a plumber or a baby sitter.
+They account for 85% of consumer purchasing decisions.
 What most don’t bother to check out is the value of possibly their greatest asset.
 Themselves.